BensonB12/PoeticProgramming/list.md

 - If the shoe fits, wear it
 - The early bird gets the worm

-- Speak of the devil, and he shall appear
+- Speak of the devil, and he shall appear (Test Only)

 - The second mouse gets the cheese
 - Jack of all trades, a master of none, but always better than the master of one